adaley222/adaley222/README.md

 # Howdy 👋 I'm Andrew Daley
-## I'm an AI focused technologist with a passion for music and languages.
+## I'm an AI focused technologist with a passion for Brain-Computer Interfaces, music, and languages.

-I've worked professionally on language learning software like:
+I've worked professionally as a Product Manager on language learning software like:

 ## [The English Farm](https://theenglishfarm.com/home)